US Finishing/Cone Mills

 SCDHEC has overseen several facility closure activities, including installation of a ground water pump-and-treat system.
 The system operated from 1982 until 2003, when the facility burned down and the facility owner declared bankruptcy.

 In October 2011, EPA began a short-term cleanup action to remove the burned-out buildings and install fencing to secure the site and discourage trespassing.
+This action was completed in April 2012.

 EPA OSC.net provides more information about EPA’s removal activities.